projectsveltos/sveltos/docs/events/addon_event_deployment.md

           end
     ```

-In the above YAML definition, an EventSource instance defines an __event__ as a creation/deletion of a Service with the label set to *sveltos: fv* but with a Lua script.
+In the above YAML definition, an `EventSource` instance defines an __event__ as a creation/deletion of a *Service* with the label set to *sveltos: fv* using a Lua script.

-When providing Sveltos with a [Lua script](https://www.lua.org/), Sveltos expects the following format:
+When providing Sveltos with a [Lua script](https://www.lua.org/), Sveltos expects the below format:

 1. It must contain a function ```function evaluate()```.
 This is the function that is directly invoked and passed a Kubernetes resource (inside the function ```obj``` represents the passed in Kubernetes resource).
 Any field of the obj can be accessed, for instance *obj.metadata.labels* to access labels;
 1. It must return a Lua table with the below fields:
       - ```matching```: it is a bool indicating whether the resource matches the EventSource instance;
       - ```message```: it is a string that can be set and Sveltos will print the value, if set.

 Before applying the Lua Event based definition, it is advisable to validate the script beforehand.
-To do so, clone the [sveltos-agent](https://github.com/projectsveltos/sveltos-agent) repo.
+Simply clone the [sveltos-agent](https://github.com/projectsveltos/sveltos-agent) repository.
 Afterwards, in the *pkg/evaluation/events* directory, create a directory for your resource.
 If the directory already exists, create a subdirectory.

-Inside the newly created directory or subdirectory, create the below.
+In the newly created directory or subdirectory, create the below.

 1. A file named ```eventsource.yaml``` containing the EventSource instance with Lua script;
 1. A file named ```matching.yaml``` containing a Kubernetes resource supposed to be a match for the Lua script created in #1 (this is optional);
 1. A file named ```non-matching.yaml``` containing a Kubernetes resource supposed to not be a match for the Lua script created in #1 (this is optional);
 1. Run *make test*

-!!! tip
+??? tip "Lua and `AggregatedSelection` field"

     The above steps will load the Lua script, pass it the matching (if available) and non-matching (if available) resources and verify result (hs.matching set to true for matching resource, hs.matching set to false for the non matching resource).